jbemmel/srl-frr-agent/README.md

 commit stay
 ```

-Non-native multicast on subinterfaces is not supported by SR Linux, so the agent builds and manages its own subinterfaces under the hood.
+Non-native multicast on subinterfaces is not supported by SR Linux, so the agent builds and manages its own subinterfaces behind the scenes.

 ## OpenFabric